YasutoDATANOMIQ/RL_course_materials/README.md

 1. "RL" without "trial and errors"
    - Implementing Bellman-equation-like recurrent formula
-   - Policy iteration and value iteration on state transition diagmras or grid maps
+   - Policy iteration and value iteration on state transition diagrams or grid maps
 2. Introducing "experiences" and "trial and errors" in RL
    - Policy evaluation by trial and errors in a grid map
    - Control with Monte-Carlo method (batch data of experiences)
    - Control with TD loss (online data of experiences, Q-learning, Sarsa)
-3. Elaborating RL traning
+3. Elaborating RL training
    - n-step TD, (optional) eligibility traces
-   - Exploration-exploitation tradeoff (first with an example of multi-armed bandin, and then grid map)
+   - Exploration-exploitation tradeoff (first with an example of multi-armed bandit, and then grid map)
    - On-policy vs off-policy (for now only with an example of Q-learning, Sarsa comparison)
    - Model-free vs model-based (only Dyna as an example control, and other scripts are demos of searching)
    - Actor-critic structures (with an example with advantage function on grid map)